Updated on: Feb 11, 2024

 Other types of entertainment would be including lawn games that would encompass the Viking culture.
 Like setting up a mini archery course.
 At a Viking wedding, they would participate in archery contests.
 To make it safe for everyone, especially there will be little ones around, you can get archery sets for kids or beginners that don’t include actual metal tips.
 Another fun activity to have would be mock sword fighting.
 Assuming that you don’t want your guests fighting until their death you can use fake swords, so no harm comes to any guests.

 If you are someone who has come of Viking descent, interested in the culture or even the overall aesthetic a Viking wedding ceremony might be the right choice for you.
 This is the creative style of wedding that will leave a memorable impression on all of your guests for a long time to come.
-A Viking wedding ceremony is one that can be brought back to its roots with a few simple touches.
+A Viking wedding ceremony can be brought back to its roots with a few simple touches.
+Be sure to check out our other resources about wedding ceremony ideas, wedding vows, and wedding ideas.